ccev/shinywatcher/README.md

 Shiny Watcher checks your DB for active Shinies and then sends a notification to Discord if it finds any.
 It allows to filter out Pokemon and Workers, as well as connect a Login E-Mail for every worker.

 Notifications will always be: `Name (IV%) until Time (time left)\nWorker name (account/email)`.
 The coordinates are in an embed so you can copy them by only holding them tapped for ~2 seconds on an Android device.
-Fast and easy
+Fast and easy.
+There's also an option to optimize notifications for iOS.

 ![Screenshot](https://i.imgur.com/kvUSoI4.png)